YerevaNN/yerevann.github.io/_posts/2016-06-26-combining-cnn-and-rnn-for-spoken-language-identification.md

 # Ensembling

 The best single model had 99.24% accuracy on the validation set.
 We had 33 predictions by all these models (there were more than one predictions for some models, taken after different epochs) and we just summed up the predicted probabilities and got 99.67% accuracy.
+Other attempts of ensembling (e.g. [majority voting](http://www.scholarpedia.org/article/Ensemble_learning#Voting_based_methods), ensemble on a subset of all models) didn't give better results

 # Final remarks